pinterweb/dotnet-solution-template/CSharp/README.md

 ## Summary

-This project is a layered C# solution, built around the concept of stratified design.
+This solution is a layered C# solution, built around the concept of stratified design.
 The kernel & analyzer projects are at the very bottom layer, providing support for all projects.
-Infrastructure code is separated out depending on its function to isolate dependencies.
-To find out more information on a project, see the README:
+Infrastructure code is separated out depending on its function to isolate dependencies and function.
+To find out more information on a project, see the READMEs:

 ## Projects